thepolarbear0818/blog/pages/docs/features.md

 - Easy and Docker-based
   [build process](https://gitlab.com/librewolf-community/browser/bsys5), so that everyone can build from source in few steps and without local dependencies.
+- LibreWolf specific UI that exposes the most important privacy and security settings, to allow you to easily control them.
 - Completely disable telemetry, including crash report, normandy, studies and personalized recommendations.
 - No data collection of any kind.
 In fact, as stated in our privacy policy, we